ICCB-Cologne/CNSistent/docs/source/index.rst

 Example of the API
 ------------------

-Files used below were sourced adapted the `TRACERx Zenodo archive <https://zenodo.org/records/7649257>`_.
+Files used below were adapted from `TRACERx Zenodo archive <https://zenodo.org/records/7649257>`_.

 1. Load CNS Data and Display Heatmap
 ````````````````````````````````````